Ten years is not a very long time in the multifamily world. But in technology, ten years is an eon.

 Start with Network Infrastructure

-Currently (we’re back in 2019 now), cellular carriers are racing to become the global leader in 5G.
+Currently (we’re back in today’s age again), cellular carriers are racing to become the global leader in 5G.
 What’s the first thing they do?
 No, they don’t start by releasing new 5G-enabled smartphones.
 First, they are building the infrastructure to support devices.

 Makes sense, right?
 Yet most properties that try to be “smart” start with buying IoT devices like thermostats and locks.
 Instead, you should start with the network infrastructure: Property-wide wifi, Bluetooth, and sensors.
 Network infrastructure allows devices to work seamlessly together, making the entire building more efficient and convenient.